System Dynamics is the Best Way to Avoid Harming Your Business

 Has your model anticipated all the possible side effects?
 Do you know all the ways things could go wrong, or all the possible unwelcome chain reactions?
 There’s only one way to know without danger to your company: conduct confined, safe-environment experiments.

 If unintended consequences turn up in the course of your sequestered experiment, you’ll be able to discontinue it and return to the drawing board—but this time you’ll be armed with the empirical insights you lacked during the ideation phase and can incorporate this newfound practical experience into the next iteration of your solution.

 And, having tested the model in a safe environment, those unintended consequences won’t imperil your company as they might were you to simply implement in the wild and roll the dice.

 Here again is Prof. Sterman:

-There are a few hurdles you’ll need to jump before you can make system dynamics a routine part of your business regimen.
+There are a few hurdles you’ll need to jump before you can make system dynamics a routine part of your business.

-One is the obstacle embodied by your existing corporate culture.
-Chances are it’s not amenable to the practice of system dynamics.
+First, consider your existing corporate culture.
+Chances are it’s not amenable to system dynamics.
 Your corporate culture might be antagonistic to system dynamics if it’s inherently resistant to change and discourages team members from consciously supporting one another.

 It’s your job as the person at the top to set the tone and shape your company’s culture accordingly.
-However, it’s also the job of your subordinates to reflect and strive to maintain the culture you’ve established—which is why you need to be at pains to hire employees who’ll be a good fit for a system dynamics-friendly culture.
+However, it’s also the job of your subordinates to reflect and strive to maintain the culture you’ve established—which is why you need to hire employees who’ll be a good fit for a system dynamics-friendly culture.